networknt/light-doc/content/en/concern/client.md

 #### Configuration
-Users can configure the size of the connection pool; the maximum number of requests per connection, and whether HTTP/2 is enabled through configuring the client.yml
+Users can configure the size of the connection pool, the maximum number of requests per connection, and whether HTTP/2 is enabled through configuring the client.yml.

 >Or the user can clean up the connection pool manually by calling `Http2ClientConnectionPool.getInstance().clear()`